cjoakim/azure-cosmos-graph/README.md

 is easily loaded into CosmosDB for your exploration.
 The wrangling logic is implemented in Python 3.

 In short, the wrangling steps are:
-- Start with a manually created list of 7 favorite actors (see 'actors_for_candidate_movies' in values.py)
+- Start with a manually created list of just 6 favorite actors (see 'actors_for_candidate_movies' below)
-- Extract just the movies for those actors (approx 486 movies)
+- Extract just the movies for those actors (approx 269 movies)
+- Filter the movies by minimum rating
-- Extract the principals (i.e. - actors) for those moves.
+- Extract the principals (i.e. - actors) for those filtered movies.
 Omit directors, producers, stunt men, etc.
 - Extract the details for each of the principals
 - Derive the person-knows-person Edges based on the set of actors for each movie.
 - Generate a list of Gremlin commands to insert the Vertices (movies, actors) and Edges into the DB